Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The server monitoring functionallity (requires Image >= 1.6 and Brick Viewer >= 2.2.3) is designed to be used with the :ref:`Starter Kit: Server Room Monitoring <starter_kit_server_room_monitoring_red_brick>`.
-For further details see the kit documentation.
+For further details see the documentation of the kit.

 .. _red_brick_brickv_settings_openhab: